 Call for Art | RI250

-Exhibition: January – April 2026 | Public Art, Oral Histories, & Performances: July 4–5, 2026
+Exhibition: February – April 2026 | Public Art, Oral Histories, & Performances: July 4–5, 2026

 RILA invites Latinx artists of all ages, genders, disciplines, and cultural backgrounds—and welcomes participation from other artists of color—to submit artwork and personal narratives responding to the RI250 theme: Freedom, But for Whom?
-Latino History from the American Revolution to Today.
+Our History from the American Revolution to Today.

 As the state prepares to commemorate 250 years since the founding of the United States, we ask artists and storytellers to reflect on the promises of liberty and equality—promises that inspired generations, yet left many unheard, unrecognized, or excluded.

 This Call for Art invites you to respond with honesty, imagination, and vision.
+Read more here ➤

 Accepted Media